Tawfiqh/ToyChatApp/README.md

 How to run
 ==========

-# install dependencies
+# install dependencies - runs for server and client.
-$ npm install
+$ npm run setup

 # build client
 $ npm run build-client